List of South Western Districts representative cricketers

 This is a list of cricketers who have played first-class, List A or Twenty20 cricket matches for the South Western Districts cricket team in domestic South African men's cricket competitions.

 South Western Districts have competed in top-level South African domestic first-class and List A cricket competitions since the 2006–07 season, and in Twenty20 competitions since 2011–12, although a team called South-West Districts played a single first-class match during the 1904–05 Currie Cup competition.
 (Note: Of the men who played in the 1904 match, only two played any other first-class matches.
-Cecil Pfaff played one other match for Rhodesia in 1910 against a touring side from England led by HDG Leveson-Gower, and Charles Vintcent played a total of six first-class matches, including three Test matches for South Africa in the 19th century.)
+Cecil Pfaff played one other match for Rhodesia in 1910 against a touring team from England led by HDG Leveson-Gower, and Charles Vintcent played a total of six first-class matches, including three Test matches for South Africa in the 19th century.)
 The modern team is based at Oudtshoorn in the Western Cape region of South Africa and uses Recreation Ground, Oudtshoorn as its home ground.

 Teams with the names South-West Districts and South Western Districts played occasional matches at levels below the top-level of domestic competition from the 1888–89 season.
 Players who appeared only for those teams are not included in the list.
-Many players on this list will have appeared for other teams, but only those who played for South Western Districts sides or the South-West Districts team in top-level competitions have been included here.
+Many players on this list will have appeared for other teams, but only those who played for South Western Districts teams or the South-West Districts team in top-level competitions have been included here.